 In a large bowl, whisk together sugar, lemon zest, eggs, oil and vanilla extract until well-combined.

 Whisk in buttermilk and lemon juice.
-Add in flour, baking powder and salt and whisk until batter is uniform and no streaks of dry ingredients remain.
+Add in flour, baking powder and salt.
+Whisk until batter is uniform and no streaks of dry ingredients remain.
 Pour into prepared pan.

-Once the cake is cooled, make the glaze.
+Once the cake is cool, make the glaze.
 Combine powdered sugar and 1 tablespoon lemon juice in a small bowl and whisk until smooth.
-Whisk in remaining lemon juice to thin glaze, as needed.
+Whisk in remaining lemon juice to thin the glaze if needed.
 Pour glaze on top of the cake and spread it into an even layer.